Wednesday, October 22, 2014

 We left and headed for coffee at The Kitchen on Sir Lowery Road.
 A must for delicious salads and sandwiches and good coffee.

 Heading home to suburbia, we reflected .
-Us 40 somethings had a blast but were quitely content to enter the real world of organised chaos and family disorder once again.
+Us 40 somethings had a blast but were quietly content to enter the real world of organized chaos and family disorder once again.

-Having spread our art wings for the day, we had fun together and built good friendhships wile trying to understand the strange world that art sometimes is.
+Having spread our art wings for the day, we had fun together and built good friendship wile trying to understand the strange world that art sometimes is.

 Wednesday, October 1, 2014